apacheli/community-docs/README.md

 - Run the documentation locally: `$ mdbook serve`
 - Create a pull request

-By contributing, you agree to the terms of
-[the community-docs license](./LICENSE).
+By contributing to this repository, you agree to the terms of [the community-docs license](./LICENSE).

 ### Useful Links